Event Calendar

 For non-members of KCDS:

-In order to be able to book the course, a KCDS guest/non-member account is necessary.
+In order to sign up for this course, a KCDS guest/non-member account is necessary.

 If you don't have an account yet, you can register here: Create a KCDS account to book courses